Danu-B/AgriTech---USGS-LIDAR/README.md

 - Data Transformation

 ## Structure
+- data: Where the data neccessary for this project will be stored.
 - Script: Where python scripts will be found which will include scripts for data fitching, visualization and others.
 - Notebook: Where we will explore using using the python files inside script folder